Orokonui Ecosanctuary: Visitor facilities

 be able to see the visitor centre and stop to investigate", with road links to Port Chalmers, Waitati, Dunedin and State Highway 1.

 Land history

-The Orokonui Valley was once part of a hospital farm.
-It was previously cut-over and grazed, and parts of it planted in Eucalyptus regnans, one of which is New Zealand's tallest measured tree, the 82.25 m "Frank Pepers Tree".
-The former hospital property was divided.
+The Orokonui Valley was once part of a school, Orakanui College.
+Later, after closure, the grounds were acquired by the Government as an "inebriates' home."

+They were subsequently cut-over and grazed, and partially planted in Eucalyptus regnans, one of which is New Zealand's tallest measured tree, the 82.25 m "Frank Pepers Tree".
+The former school and rehab property was divided.
 The agricultural land was vested in Landcorp and the major part of the land was managed as the Orokonui Conservation Area by DOC.